australian cobberdog INFUSIOns - what's an infusion?

 A canine Pure Breed still in development, may from time to time benefit from the addition of another pure breed.
 This is generally done to either increase the size of the gene pool, or to correct certain faults which are proving difficult to eradicate when breeding within the current gene pool.
 Such an addition is called an 'infusion'.
 If a breed is used which is already present in the ancestry, then it is called back breeding, as a 'parent' breed already in the bloodlines is not a new infusion.

 Infusions must always be from a recognised pure breed, and never from a cross breed, for the sake of consistency in hereditary influences as a cross breed will have multiple scattered genetic traits that are impossible to trace.

-If a breeder is given permission to add an infusion to the Australian Cobberdog, this in no way should be taken as overall permission for other breeders to add the same infusion.
+If the MDBA gives a breeder permission to add an infusion to the Australian Cobberdog, this in no way should be taken as overall permission for other breeders to add the same infusion.